mauvpark/mauvpark.github.io/docs/Localization/2022-07-25-i18nJs-with-reactNative.md

 > `navigation.addListener`'s focus event fired when the screen is focused every time. `isLoaded` will update the state when translation is changed.

+## Conclusion

 Okay, now you could manage your i18n texts.
+Let's summarize.
+1. `Missing translations` means your scope is not focused and possibly your scope is focusing on a previous scope or nothing is scoped.
-I recommend declaring your translation scope on a page, not each component.
-It will make your code complicate.
+2. **Solution 1** can be complicated if your app is bigger.
+Maybe you would be suffered from creating each unique name.
+So I recommend declaring your translation scope per page, but not each component.
+It will make your code complicated.
+3. If you applied scope to your app, try restarting your app-building(Only if you can not find any other problem after applying scope and when `Missing translations` error happens).

 How about your unique solution?
-Or do you have better solution?
-Share with others.
+Or do you have a better solution?
+Share it with me. 👋

 <script src="https://utteranc.es/client.js"
         repo="mauvpark/mauvpark.github.io"